 Telephone: (202) 224 3121 (general information), (202) 225 6827 (tour information)

 Transport: Union Station Metro, Federal Center NW or Capitol South stations are all within walking distance

-Opening times: Monday to Saturday 8:30am to 4:30pm.
+Opening times: Visitor's Center: Monday to Saturday 8:30am to 4:30pm.
 Closed Christmas Day and Thanksgiving.
-Access is by guided tour only, every 30 minutes and tickets are on a first-come, first-served basis.
-Due to increased security it is advised that all visitors phone ahead for up to date information regarding tours.
+Access is by guided tour only, and tickets must be booked in advance online.
+Some tickets are usually available on a first-come, first-served basis.